richeterre/richeterre.github.io/_posts/2015-08-18-anatomy-of-an-mvvm-ios-app.md

 summary: "A high-level overview of the different parts that make up an MVVM app and how they relate to each other, spiced with a few code examples."
 ---

-_This is the second post in my series on [MVVM with Reactive Cocoa 3 in Swift][mvvm-reactivecocoa3-swift]._
+_This is the second post in my series on [MVVM with ReactiveCocoa 3/4 in Swift][mvvm-reactivecocoa3-swift]._

 Before tackling some of the questions presented in the [previous post]({% post_url 2015-08-12-mvvm-with-reactivecocoa-3-in-swift %}), let's take a closer look at the different parts of the [SwiftGoal][swiftgoal] app!